nemosminer/NemosMiner/README.md

       Ability to pause miners while keeping other jobs running (pause button) This will stop mining activity
-      BrainPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background to keep the pool balances up to date
+      Brains will still run in the background avoiding the learning phase on resume BalancesTracker will still run in the background to keep the pool balances up to date

    PreRun